-Community - Interact with other RVers who are also navigating keeping online while being mobile.
+- Community - Interact with other travelers who are also navigating keeping online while being mobile.
 Because together, we all have more experience and wisdom to share.
 Learn from each other, share product reviews, tips & experiences in a private space dedicated to just this topic.
-From our Q&A forums (our 'classroom') and our optional member-only Facebook group (our 'lunchroom').
+From our Q&A forums (our 'classroom'), commenting on guides and our optional member-only Facebook group (our 'lunchroom').

 - Discounts - While we are not sponsored by any vendor or manufacturer, several reputable ones extend special discounts to our MIA members.
-Enjoy special discounts from WiFiRanger, weBoost, 3GStore, PowerfulSignal, TechnoRV, Wilson Amplifiers, RepeaterStore and unlimited data brokers.
-If you're in the market for buying new equipment, you can easily save much more than your membership cost.
+Enjoy special discounts from WiFiRanger, weBoost, 3GStore, PowerfulSignal, TechnoRV, Wilson Amplifiers, RepeaterStore and data brokers.
+If you're in the market, our content can help you make wise decisions AND you can potentially save more than your membership cost.

-Join Mobile Internet Aficionado for $65 for 1 year, or set up a subscription to lock in our discounted annual rate of $57/year.
-(That's less than $5/month!)
+Join Mobile Internet Aficionado for $79 for 1 year, or set up a subscription to lock in our discounted annual rate of $65/year.

 However, we don't promise to review every single product available, or necessarily in a timely fashion.
 We tend to research the 'best in class' options and review those.

 Our reviews are focused equipment specific to mobile internet - such as dedicated hotspots, mobile routers, mobile cellular boosters, antennas and mobile WiFi repeating gear.
 We do not review equipment designed and marketed for stationary use, nor do we cover general mobile technology.

 We know RVers and cruisers aren't the only ones who depend on mobile internet options.
 Truckers, rural folks, nomads, travelers, storm chasers and cord-cutters also might rely on wireless connections instead of hardwired internet.

 And we know some folks travel part time, and desire a setup that might be usable 'at home' and on the road.
 Or those living mobile substrates might be stationary for long periods of time, and not mobile.